adamtow/notecuts/docs/English.md

 Congratulations, you just created and evaluated your first NoteCut!

+> To force Apple Notes to sync everytime you evaluate when Notes is not an active application, the **Update Apple Notes Automatically** [preference must be enabled](#settings).
+Note that this will add about 5 seconds to the beginning of the evaluation time to let iCloud Notes to sync.

 ### Next Steps
 - Learn how to [automatically evaluate your NoteCuts](#automatic).
 - Discover more [details about the NoteCuts shortcut syntax](#syntax), including additional options you can add.